sanand0/til/llms.md

   4. Thank you, but when attempting to run the code that you provided, I received the following error: {ERROR}
   5. Hello, thank you for the code. but now I get the following error pasted below: {ERROR}
   6. Thank you, I think we are getting close to a final solutiom I still get an error, which I've pasted below: {ERROR}
+- 15 Sep 2024.
+Prompt engineering tip: Tell LLMs another AI wrote code.
+Else they will agree with you!
 - 13 Sep 2024.
 [Hume](https://app.hume.ai/) provides a voice-to-voice model (EVI 2) that handles emotions at 7 cents/minute.
 - 12 Sep 2024.
 [OpenArt workflows](https://openart.ai/workflows/home) has image generation workflows
 - 12 Sep 2024.
 [Pixtral](https://huggingface.co/mistral-community/pixtral-12b-240910) seems quite [good at OCR](https://x.com/swyx/status/1833934254834942047)